An Integrated development environment (IDE) is software that helps in software development.

 SlickEdit is a great tool for any serious programmer.
 If you need the flexibility to code in multiple programming languages across multiple platforms then SlickEdit is a great option.
 They offer a 15-day trial.

-CODE:: BLOCKS is a free tool for the programmers of C and C++.
+CODE:: BLOCKS is a free tool for programmers of C and C++.
 It can be configured according to your requirements, and its plugins are highly flexible.
 It allows you to program objects in a visual object-oriented approach.
-It is termed as a class browser.
+It is termed a class browser.
 It also supports the auto-completion of the code along with debugging.